 6. Shark in Koh Samui

 After a long journey from Melbourne to Bangkok to Koh Samui, I had my first bottle of Chang and someone at the table ordered shark.
 Also like chicken, but fishier.
+And definitely not a responsible meal choice.
 6/10

 7. Ostrich in Chiang Mai

 I loved every minute of Chiang Mai.
 Most of the time, I ate street food but one night we went to a really fancy outdoor restaurant and splashed out.
 I remember being amazed when I saw a waiter ‘coating’ the wine glass.
 My ostrich was served in a flavoursome jus – just delicious.
 10/10

 I don’t actually think this one is weird because I’m half Scottish and lived in Edinburgh for four years, but many people balk at the mention of haggis because it’s kind of gross when you think about what it’s made from.
 That being said;, a piping hot, typical Scottish supper of battered haggis and chips doused in the country’s beautiful ‘chippy sauce’ is the perfect hangover cure.
 Obviously it has to be washed down with a can of Irn Bru.
 8/10

 9. A whole boiled egg, fried, in Lombok

 I still can’t get my head around this.
 When I did a three day hike up a mountain in Lombok and skirted an active volcano, the porters would cook tons of food for us three times a day.
 It was quite physically challenging and we needed all the energy we could get, so there were mountains of rice.
 On two of the evenings, I found a whole boiled egg in my bowl of carbs – except it had that crispy yellow coating that’s usually found in fried egg.
 Did they deep fry a whole boiled egg?
 I’m more concerned about how those poor guys managed to carry so many eggs up a mountain when I could barely carry myself.
 4/10